anton11122/jenkins-pipelines/task-eks/README.md

 # Task-eks

-This folder contain :
+This folder contain :\
 Jenkins declarative pipeline (Jenkinsfile)\
-Steps:\
+Steps :
 1. Build a python containerized app on a build jenkins agent.
 2. Upload the image to ECR.
 3. Deploy the app to EKS.